Ewan Birney: Research and career

 As of 2015, Birney's research group focuses on genomic algorithms and studying inter individual differences, in both human and other species.
 He has supervised several PhD students and postdoctoral researchers that have worked in his laboratory.
 His research has been funded by the Biotechnology and Biological Sciences Research Council (BBSRC), Medical Research Council (MRC) the National Human Genome Research Institute (NHGRI), the Wellcome Trust and the European Union.

 Birney serves as a consultant to Oxford Nanopore Technologies and on the scientific advisory board of the Earlham Institute (formerly TGAC) in Norwich.
 Since 2022, he has served on the governing board at Eton College.
+He has also served on the boards of the Biotechnology and Biological Sciences Research Council (BBSRC), German Cancer Research Center (DKFZ), The Institute of Cancer Research (ICR), Ontario Institute for Cancer Research (OICR), Institute Pasteur and Riken institute.

 Awards and honours

 In 2002, Birney was named as one of the MIT Technology Review TR100 top 100 innovators in the world under the age of 35.
 In 2003, he gave the inaugural Francis Crick Lecture at the Royal Society: In 2005, he was awarded the Overton Prize by the International Society for Computational Biology (ISCB) for his advocacy of open source bioinformatics, contributions to the BioPerl community and leadership of the Ensembl genome annotation project.
 In 2005 Birney was awarded the Benjamin Franklin Award in Bioinformatics:

 Birney was awarded membership of the European Molecular Biology Organization (EMBO) in 2012 and elected a Fellow of the Royal Society (FRS) in 2014.
 His certificate of election and candidature reads:

 Birney has been awarded an Honorary Doctor of Science (DSc) degrees: in 2014 from Brunel University London and in 2021 from University of Tartu, Estonia.
 In 2015, Birney was elected a Fellow of the Academy of Medical Sciences (FMedSci).
 Birney was appointed Commander of the Order of the British Empire (CBE) in the 2019 New Year Honours.